 When property construction or renovations are completed a final inspection is performed to confirm that the project was properly completed according to the architectural or building plans.
 The inspector issues a certificate of occupancy verifying that the property is suitable to live in.
 The lender re-confirms that there are no outstanding liens on the property.

 Lenders require that borrowers submit a detailed construction or renovation plan and schedule when they apply for the C2P loan.
 Borrowers may be required to submit foundation reports, property surveys and architectural plans.
 In many cases borrowers are required to re-submit reports and surveys upon completion of the project to verify proper construction.

 The lender orders a property appraisal to determine the estimated fair market value of the property after the construction or remodeling is completed.
 The appraiser reviews the architectural plans for the property in addition to other inputs to assess the property‚Äôs value.
-The loan-to-value (LTV) ratio used by the lender is based on the fair market value provided by the appraiser.
-Some construction to permanent loan lenders may also require a lower loan-to-value (LTV) ratio of 70% - 75% as compared to the 80% for traditional mortgages which means the borrower is making a down payment of 25% - 30%.
-The borrower is required to fund the down payment when the loan closes before construction begins not when the property construction is completed.
+The loan-to-value (LTV) ratio is usually based on the as-completed fair market value of the property but in some cases the lender uses the total cost of construction plus the cost of the land the home is built on.